kmwtechnology/lucille/doc/site/content/en/docs/developer-guide/dev_new_components.md

 Implement `processDocument()` as if conditions are always met.

+For the full reference on all control flow options available to stage and connector authors — including skipping, dropping, error handling, child documents, and connector sequencing — see [Control Flow]({{< relref "docs/reference/control-flow" >}}).

 ### Reading & Writing Fields

 Lucille's `Document` API supports **single-valued** and **multi-valued** fields with strong typing and convenience updaters.